 Another characteristic of smart-casual dressing, in contrast with the formality of black and navy blue in a formal dress code environment, is the prevalence of colors such as gray and brown.

 For women, the smart-casual dress code can include attractive slacks and a jacket or a jacket over a dress, as seen in this example.
-The men in this photo are wearing components of formal workplace attire but they have dressed them down for a smart-casual environment.
-They are well-dressed and look pulled together, wearing clothes that are attractive and professional.
+The men in this photo are wearing components of formal workplace attire, but they have dressed them down for a smart-casual environment.
+They are well-dressed and look pulled together, wearing clothes that are visually appealing and professional.

 More Colorful Than Formal Attire

 This business team standing on the stairs is dressed in smart-casual attire.
-The women wear attractive blouses with dress pants and one woman wears an informal jacket.
+The women wear blouses with dress pants, and one woman wears an informal jacket.
 The jewelry they wear is low-key and adds interest to their overall looks.
 The men are wearing dress shirts and pants with leather accessories.
 Their attire is more colorful than the clothing in a formal environment.

 - Smart-casual dress is a step up from business casual, but it is not as dressy as formal work attire.

 - The smart-casual look allows flexibility for personal taste in fashion.